jenniferzhu/CodingArtists-final/README.md

 Discussion
 --------------------

-Below are three screenshots of the interface of the shiny app.
+Below are four screenshots of the interface of the shiny app.

 ![IMAGE](image1.png)